kaustubhk24/blog.kaustubh.codes/_posts/2021-03-07-free-whatsapp-floating-button.md

 **Contents:**

-**Mobile Number** : In mobile number field add your mobile number , including country code , but don&#8217;t include + symbol
+**Mobile Number** : In mobile number field add your mobile number , including country code , but don't include + symbol

 For example,